 For the Tantabiddi, Torbay East, Torbay East, and Goodrich Bank buoys, you are free to use these data under a Creative Common license (CC BY 4.0) by acknolwedgement of both the University of Western Australia and the Integrated Marine Observing System (IMOS).
 Please also acknowledge the source of the material in this format: Data was sourced from Australia’s Integrated Marine Observing System (IMOS) – IMOS is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).

-For the Shark Bay and Coral Bay data, you are free to use these data under a Creative Common license (CC BY 4.0) by acknolwedgement of both the University of Western Australia and Minderoo Foundation – Flourishing Oceans.
+For the Bundegi, Tantabiddi (Aqualink) and Coral Bay (Aqualink) data, you are free to use these data under a Creative Common license (CC BY 4.0) by acknolwedgement of the University of Western Australia, Minderoo Foundation – Flourishing Oceans, and Aqualink.

 For the Busselton Jetty data, you are free to use these data under a Creative Common license (CC BY 4.0) by acknolwedgement of both the University of Western Australia and the Busselton Jetty Environment Foundation.

 For Yanchep Lagoon, Quinns Beach, and Quinns Dog Beach, you are free to use these data under a Creative Common license (CC BY 4.0) by acknolwedgement of both the University of Western Australia and the City of Wanneroo.

 For all other buoys, you are free to use these data under a Creative Common license (CC BY 4.0) by acknolwedgement of the University of Western Australia.